bradford-hamilton/Ruby-On-Quails/guides/source/active_record_callbacks.md

 The Object Life Cycle
 ---------------------

-During the normal operation of a Rails application, objects may be created, updated, and destroyed.
+During the normal operation of a Quails application, objects may be created, updated, and destroyed.
 Active Record provides hooks into this *object life cycle* so that you can control your application and its data.

 Callbacks allow you to trigger logic before or after an alteration of an object's state.